side-projects-42/Resource-Store-2/Container/NEWRELIC/newrelic_api/README.md

 # This gem has been DEPRECATED

 This code was meant to be a convenience wrapper on ActiveResource classes to provide a nice resource based API.
-It's based on an older version of our API's.
-Since then we've created a much richer REST API with complete documentation and examples.
+It’s based on an older version of our API’s.
+Since then we’ve created a much richer REST API with complete documentation and examples.

 Here are some references for version 2 of our REST API: